Midi Nation is supported by our great readers. We might get a commission if you buy gear through a link on this page [at no additional cost to you].

 Overall, this is a great midi controller if you use Ableton exclusively.
 It works well enough with other DAWs, but the built-in integration with Ableton makes it extremely easy to use.

-So that covers our picks for the best 25-key MIDI controllers you can buy in 2019.
+So that covers our picks for the best 25-key MIDI controllers you can buy.

 That still leaves us with a question – what should you look for in a MIDI controller?

 We're currently working on detailed buying guides for MIDI keyboards and controllers.
 But if you're looking for quick answers, we'll share some insight in the next section.

 Most people who are in the market for a 25 key MIDI controller can be corralled into two camps:

 - Beginners who just started music production and are buying their first MIDI keyboard